siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

         ```

 V. **Hybrid Inheritance**
-   - **Definition**: A combination of multiple and hierarchical inheritance.
+   - A combination of multiple and hierarchical inheritance.
 Java does not support hybrid inheritance directly with classes, but it can be managed using interfaces.

    ![Hybrid Inheritance](https://github.com/siddiqur-54/task_documentations/blob/main/images/OOP%20and%20Clean%20Coding/hybrid%20inheritance.jpg)